 Let’s consider CBD ecommerce example, imagine if someone typed in the search word “CBD”—the search result would likely not return any info on CBD products.
 However, typing in the phrase “CBD products” would indeed deliver on that specificity.

-As humans, we see phrases as multiple words (like "CBD products").
+As humans, we see phrases as multiple words (like “CBD products”).
 Clearly, we humans see these two words as part of a sentence.
 But, search engines, which are simply computers executing a search algorithm, instead see one long string of characters.
+This is a key factor in achiving higer search resutls and cbd SEO.

 Placement of key content